SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

   - The FastAPI application is containerized using Docker, providing a consistent and isolated environment for deployment.
   - The Docker container is then deployed on Salad's compute resources to leverage their processing capabilities.
-  - The Docker image is stored in the Salad Docker Container Registry, ensuring secure and easy access for deployment and updates.
+  - The Docker image is stored in the SaladCloud Docker Container Registry, ensuring secure and easy access for deployment and updates.

 ![](https://files.readme.io/160811e-FASTAPI.drawio_3.png)